ONSdigital/takeon-ui/Readme.md

 2. To run the tests you need to switch to the features folder first.

+   - To run one feature file eg: rsi_validation_qvv.feature

-         cd takeon-ui/tests/acceptance-tests/features/{survey_folder} and
+        You need to switch to feature file - cd takeon-ui/tests/acceptance-tests/features/{survey_folder} and
-         survey_folder eg: bmi or rsi
+        and use - behave {feature_file_name}

+   - To run all feature files part of a sub-folder. eg:bmi/rsi/test-survey

+        You need to switch to features folder - cd takeon-ui/tests/acceptance-tests/features/
-         to run one feature file scenarios use -  behave {feature file name}
+        and use - behave {survey_folder_name} e.g, behave rsi/

+   - To run all the scenarios irrespective of survey types

+        You can be anywhere with in the acceptance tests or in any features folders path cd takeon-ui/tests/acceptance-tests/
-         and to run all the scenarios just use - 'behave' with no feature file name.
+        and use - 'behave' with no feature file name.